steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Reputation">^</a>
 ## <span id="How_do_I_improve_my_reputation_score">How do I improve my reputation score?</span>

 Every time another user upvotes one of your posts or comments, it increases your reputation score.
 Users with a higher reputation than you will have more of a positive effect.
-The more STEEM Power that the voter has, the larger the effect is as well.
+The more Steem Power that the voter has, the larger the effect is as well.
 The best way to earn upvotes is by adding value to the Steemit community.

 <a href="#Table_of_Contents_Reputation">^</a>
 ## <span id="What_causes_my_reputation_score_to_go_down">What causes my reputation score to go down?</span>